Apply for a Temporary Hydrant or Truck Meter

 Term

-Fire hydrant meters will only be permitted for a maximum of one year.
-At the end one year, a one-time extension may be granted upon written request to Pinellas County Utilities for a maximum of six months.
-At the end of one year, or after the six-month extension, an application for a permanent structure, or an extension, must be made.
-Please Note: Hydrant Meters cannot be used for irrigation purposes.
+Fire hydrant meters will only be permitted for one year.
+At the end of one year, a one-time 6-month extension may be granted upon request through the extension application form to Pinellas County Utilities.
+At the end of one year, or after the six-month extension, a new application must be submitted if the temporary usage is to continue, or an application for a permanent water meter must be made if long-term water usage is needed.

 Location/Relocation

 Builders or contractors shall not relocate hydrant meters in the field without prior authorization from Pinellas County Utilities.
-Prior to installation, the applicant must identify and notify us of which hydrant desire the meter to be installed.
-Deposits, service charges and rental fees shall be in accordance with the If you need to relocate a hydrant meter, please contact (727) 453-3661 giving no less than 2 business days.
-Please Note: All Fire Hydrant Meters must be installed by PCU.
+Prior to installation, the applicant must identify and notify Pinellas County Utilities of which hydrant location the meter is to be installed.
+Deposits, service charges and rental fees shall be in accordance with the user fees and rates.
+If you need to relocate a hydrant meter, please contact (727) 453-3661 giving no less than two business days.
+Please Note: All Fire Hydrant Meters must be installed by Pinellas County Utilities.

 Reading/Billing

 Hydrant meters are read and billed bi-monthly in accordance with billing procedures.
-Hydrant meters removed from original installation and not returned to our General Maintenance Department at 6730 142nd Ave N, Largo, Florida 33771 will be billed to the customer in accordance with our current user fees and rates and all further service denied until charges have been paid and the meter returned.
-If the meter is not returned by the approved date, or a new location is identified, the customer will be invoiced for all the expenses incurred by our utility to obtain the meter and/or to determine the new location of the meter.
-Any damage to the hydrant meter(s) shall be billed as set forth with our current user fees and rates.
+Hydrant meters removed from the original installation and not returned to our General Maintenance Department at 6730 142nd Ave N, Largo, Florida 33771 will be billed to the customer in accordance with the current user fees and rates, and all further service will be denied until charges have been paid and the meter returned.
+If the meter is not returned by the approved date, or a new location is identified, the customer will be invoiced for the expenses incurred by our utility to obtain the meter and/or to determine the new location of the meter.
+Any damage to the hydrant meter(s) shall be billed as set forth with the current user fees and rates.
 Further service will be denied until charges are paid.
 Failure to return the meter and pay all charges will result in legal action against the applicant.

 Deposit